2 - 3

 FATMAP difficulty grade

-If you are looking for a beautiful hike that offers waterfalls, wildflowers, forests, mountain views and a serene alpine lake, look no further than the Annette Lake Trail.
+If you are looking for a beautiful trail run that offers waterfalls, wildflowers, forests, mountain views and a serene alpine lake, look no further than the Annette Lake Trail.

 This 7.1-mile out-and-back trail near Snoqualmie Pass will take you through a variety of scenery and terrain, with a gentle but steady elevation gain of 2,290 feet.
 The trail starts near the Asahel Curtis Nature Trail, where you can admire the mossy trees and giant skunk cabbage along Humpback Creek.